MassMesh/autoygg/README.md

     comment: node at 124 main street
 ```

 Note: the `autoygg-server` program will automatically reload its config files when they change.
 There is no need to restart it after modifying the main config file or the accesslist.
+For more details see the [server documentation](doc/server.md).

 2) run `autoygg-server`, e.g. in screen: